-An investment committee consisting of the Finance Director, the Assistant Finance Director, the Finance Officer, the Deputy City Manager and the City Manager, shall meet at least quarterly to determine general strategies and to monitor results.
+An investment committee consisting of the Finance Director, the Assistant Finance Director, Finance Officer II - Payroll & Investment Administrator, the Deputy City Manager and the City Manager, shall meet at least quarterly to determine general strategies and to monitor results.
 The investment committee shall include in its deliberations such topics as: economic outlook, portfolio diversification, maturity, structure, potential risk to the City's funds, and authorized brokers and dealers.
 Any two members of the committee may request a special meeting, and three members shall constitute a quorum.